MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-install-app.md

     > [!div class="mx-imgBorder"]
     > ![Finish setup](media/finish-setup.png "Finish setup")

-### FAQs for admins
+### FAQs for adminss

-1. Does the tenant admin need to do anytong to set up Microsoft Teams Integration?
+1. Does the tenant admin need to do anthing to set up Microsoft Teams Integration?
 The tenant admin must provide consent for the enterprise application to be created in Azure AD and add delegate permissions for Teams.
 This happens automatically when the Enhanced Collaboration Experience is enabled in the system settings of your customer engagement app.

 2. The documentation refers to **Microsoft 365 tenant admin permissions**, what does this mean?
    This means the directory admin or a tenant admin.

-3. Is the activation for Dynamics 365 for all enviroments or per environment?
+3. Is the activation for Dynamics 365 for all environments or per environment?
 Consent is given at tenant level.
 This applies to all Dynamics 365 Instance within a tenant.

 4. What active directory privileges are given to the customer engagement apps?